julia-actions/setup-julia/README.md

   - uses: julia-actions/setup-julia@v1      # major version tag
   - uses: julia-actions/setup-julia@v0.1.0  # specific version tag
 ```

+## Privacy Info

+Julia version 1.5 and later collects telemetry information during certain `Pkg` operations.
+Please refer to <https://julialang.org/legal/data/> for information on what data is collected.
+This action does not alter the Julia installation in any way, therefore telemetry on your CI runs will be collected by the Julia Pkg server unless you opt out.
+In a later release of the action, an action input to opt out of telemetry will be provided but for now you need to add a step to your workflows that edits `telemetry.toml` in the CI environment as described in the [Opting Out](https://julialang.org/legal/data/#opting_out) section of the above document.

+**This action itself does not collect any kind of personal data or telemetry information.**

 ## Licence info
 Parts of this software have been derived from the `setup-go` [action](https://github.com/actions/setup-go) and the [TypeScript Action Template](https://github.com/actions/typescript-action), both released by GitHub under the MIT licence.